 We strive to achieve Physician Assistant National Certifying Exam (PANCE) pass rates compatible with the national average and ideally will achieve and maintain a 100% pass rate.
-Our first class will graduate in May 2016 to take the PANCE.
+Our first class graduated in May 2016 and had a 91% first-time and 100% overall pass rate on the PANCE.

 We develop student clinical reasoning skills through intensive team and problem based learning discussions and activities to provide competent patient centered care and demonstrate self-directed and lifelong learning.
 The curriculum follows an organ based systems approach with students participating in skills sessions, cases studies, and literature searches for problem solving.
 Clinical rotations provide a wide range of primary care clinical experiences.

 Faith – Foster a commitment to Christian values, ethics, and integrity in personal and professional service as a physician assistant.

 In keeping with our faith based program, we encourage students to provide compassionate and ethical care that is reflected in their attitude and approach to patient scenarios and interactions.
 We cultivate a collaborative learning environment for students with one another via team based activities and with faculty having an open door policy and dedicated time for student mentoring.

 Service – Emphasize a servant-leadership lifestyle, which prepares graduates to serve in underserved communities, domestically and abroad.

 Students are encouraged to serve in primary care for diverse populations and for the underserved.
 All of our students are required to complete a clinical rotation in a medically underserved area or for a medically underserved population.
 Our students volunteer and conduct health screenings for the homeless at a local church.
 We are developing international mission opportunities for rotations and we foster a relationship with local organizations that can provide opportunities for personal mission trips.